Home Repair & Improvements

 Loan Program for Adapting Homes for Disabilities

-The Massachusetts Rehabilitation Commission's Home Modification Loan Program provides 0% or 3% interest loans up to $30,000 to modify mobile homes and up to $50,000 to modify other homes for elders and people with disabilities.
-Some low incomes qualify for 0% interest and no payments until the sale of the home.
+The state’s Home Modification Loan Program provides 0% interest loans up to $30,000 to modify mobile homes and up to $50,000 to modify other homes for elders and people with disabilities.
+No repayment is due until the sale or transfer of the home.
+The income limit is 200% of Area Median Income.
 Projects include things like ramps and lifts, bathroom adaptations, fencing, sensory integration rooms, and the creation of additional living space, including accessory dwelling units or in-law apartments.

 Home Improvement Loan Program